commul/CoreNLPPepper/README.md

 ### Out of memory:

-If you ask for named entity recognition, you are likely to run into java.lang.OutOfMemoryError: GC overhead limit exceeded, because Core NLP consumes a lot of memory.
+If you ask for syntactic parsing, you are likely to run into java.lang.OutOfMemoryError: GC overhead limit exceeded, because Core NLP consumes a lot of memory.